vechain/thorify/README.md

 ###  Send raw transaction

-send a raw transaction to the network.
+Send a raw transaction to the network.

 ``` javascript
 eth.sendSignedTransaction(signedTransaction).then(result => {